BlueBrain/nexus/src/main/paradox/docs/additional-info/faq.md

 **What are the clients I can use with Nexus?
 What are the requirements to run Nexus locally?**

 On macOS and Windows, Docker effectively runs containers inside a VM created by the system hypervisor.
 Nexus requires at least 2 CPUs and 8 GiB of memory in total.
 You can increase the limits in Docker settings in the menu *Preferences > Advanced*.
-Further information [here](https://bluebrain.github.io/nexus/docs/getting-started/running-nexus/docker.html).
+More datails are in the dedicated [page](https://bluebrain.github.io/nexus/docs/getting-started/running-nexus/docker.html).

 **What is JSON-LD?**